Geum Hee: Life

-She became known to Korean readers with the publication of “Ok-hwa,” a short story about North Korean defectors in the spring 2014 edition of The Quarterly Changbi.
-This work was also translated and published in a bilingual English-Korean edition of Asia Publisher's “K Fiction” series.
+She received attention from South Korean readers with the publication of "Ok-hwa", a short story about North Korean defectors in the spring 2014 edition of The Quarterly Changbi.
+This work was also translated and published in a bilingual English-Korean edition of Asia Publisher's "K Fiction" series.
 It was also published in her second short story collection Sesange eomnun naui jip (2015), which is also her first short story collection to be published in Korea.

 Work

 Geum Hee's birth in China is why most of the setting or theme in her story stories set with Joseonjok or refugees from North Korea who have crossed over to China and/or Korea.
 She first started writing in 2006 where she wrote novels, and her first book Syuroedinggeoui sangja was published in 2007.
 She mainly writes her book to express what she feels and sees beyond a person's ethnicity and race.
 The writer has also mentioned that she wanted herself to feel free through writing her books.
 The episodes of her books are influenced by the people around her who were refugee families from North Korea, a Joseonjok who married a South Korean exchange student and similar themes.

 Her first book was published in China but her stories regarding refugees were refused by the Chinese publications because this problem is also a sensitive matter in China.
 Instead, she sent the copy to a South Korean publisher which gladly accepted to print her story.
 This story is "Ok-hwa."

 In her book Sesange eomneun naui jip, she writes in the dialect spoken by Koreans in China, which is different from the South Korean standard.
 This is why there are some expressions that came straight from the Chinese language and South Korean readers are unable to interpret.
 The author says that this is an inevitable due to the gap between cultural differences.

 Moreover, she says that she not only wants to focus on a specific group of people but want to write a book where everyone can relate to the characters.

 Geum Hee's sole translation into English is Ok-hwa, translated by Jeon Seung-hee, which was a nominee for the prestigious Ku Sang Literary Award.